roger-mir-min/Hackaton-Masonry-layout/README.md

 CSS implements a "masonry" layout basically using the "columns" property.
 Javascript involves a function ("carrega()") that is called when the HTML body loads and when the button at the top of the webpage is clicked.

+## Quality
+This project got an A in the last Codefactor review.

 ## Contribution and support

 You can contribute to this project creating forks and making pull requests to my Github repository: https://github.com/RogerMirMin/Nuwe-Frontend-Challenge.git